Dentures

 What is a denture?

-A denture is a generic term for any replacement of teeth, but when people say denture, they typically think of a full removable plate, such as what we have here.
+A denture is a generic term for any replacement of teeth, but when people say denture, they typically think of a full removable plate.
 A complete denture replaces all of the teeth.
-This is a representation of someone who's missing all their teeth.
-All we have left is the ridge of the jawbone to help hold a denture in.
+When someone is missing all their teeth, all we have left is the ridge of the jawbone to help hold a denture in.
 We make an impression of the jawbone, take some bite records, and start to fabricate a prosthesis that replaces all of their teeth.

 In the upper jaw, we rely on our denture acting like a suction cup.
 We must get a good impression and ensure that when we fabricate it, it is true to the form of the jawbone.
 That helps the upper complete denture stay in.
 It acts like a big suction cup.
 Some people who have severe resorption of their bone may have to rely on denture adhesives to keep it in place.
 Our goal is to ensure we get a good impression, that it adapts to those tissues well, and that the bite against the lower teeth or lower denture is designed to help stabilize the denture while the patient is chewing.